sjmcculloch/smblog/_posts/2017-09-05-netlify-contentful-jamstack.md

 ![Netlify Build](/images/post-assets/netlify-build.png)

 I mentioned __Continuous Deployment__ earlier.
 Through the use of webhooks we can trigger builds from either Contentful or GitHub.
 These triggers can occur when a new post is added/modified or new code is checked in.
 You would give editors access to contentful and sit back as your site is generated after each change.
-You are getting the best of a dynamic CMS without the resource hungry headaches.
+You are getting the best of a dynamic CMS without all the headaches!

 ![Contentful Netlify Workflow](/images/post-assets/contentful-netlify-workflow.svg)